Can we travel to Wales right now?

 The country has recently come out of a ‘firebreak’ lockdown.
 During that time period people were asked to stay at home, pubs, restaurants, hotels and non-essential shops closed and non-essential travel in and out of Wales was banned, but some of these restrictions have now lifted.

-Under England’s national lockdown rules, people from England are currently not allowed to go on holiday or stay overnight somewhere that isn’t their home, unless it’s for essential reasons related to work, education or healthcare, until December 2.
+People in England were also not allowed to go on holiday or stay overnight somewhere that isn’t their home, unless it’ was for essential reasons related to work, education or healthcare, while the country was under lockdown.
+But that lifted on December 2.
+So what’s the deal now?

-When lockdown eases in England, it’s unclear whether travel between England and Wales will be permitted.
-First Minister Mark Drakeford said yesterday (Nov 30): ‘The English lockdown will end as of Wednesday this week.
-In that context we are looking at travel restrictions in and out of Wales and will make a further announcement later this week.’
+The Welsh government have confirmed that travel is now allowed between Wales and Tier 1 and 2 areas, like London, in England.

+Travel to Wales from a Tier 3 area, like Bristol or Kent, in England will remain banned, while people will not be allowed to travel between Wales and Tier 3 and 4 areas in Scotland and Northern Ireland.

 As for other restrictions in Wales during this time, Drakeford recently announced new post-firebreak rules.
 From Friday (December 4), there is a ban on the sale of alcohol in pubs, cafes and restaurants in Wales, which will also have to close by 6pm.
 Cinemas, bingo halls and other indoor entertainment venues also have to close.